xxnuo/MTranCode/README.md

+# MTranCode

+This extension is a fork of the [intellism/vscode-comment-translate](https://github.com/intellism/vscode-comment-translate), with the following changes:

+- Add built-in MTranServer support

 # VSCode Comment Translation Extension

 This extension helps developers translate comments, strings, code hints, error messages, and variable names in their code.